nikhilkotwani/Test/README.md

     - A key for the jumpservers to be able to login.
     - A security group for jump servers in the public subnets.
     - A security group for the EC2 instances launched in an auto scaling group in the private subnets.
-    - A security group for the above mentioned RDS service.
+    - A security group for the RDS service.
+    - A security group for the Application load balancer.
     - Ingress rules for :
+        - Allowing all HTTP traffic from the internet to the load balcner security group on port 80.
         - Allowing selective traffic from the internet  to the public subnet security group on ports 22.
         - Allowing traffic from the public subnet security group to the private security group on ports 22,3000.
         - Allowing traffic from the private subnet security group to the DB security group on ports 5432.
         - Allowing traffic from the public subnet security group to the DB security group on ports 5432.

+2. The below parameters need to be passed to the template , if any/all parameters are not passed , Cloudformation will select the default values mentioned in the template:

+    - VPCName
+    - KeyName
+    - VPCCidr
+    - PubSubnetACidr
+    - PubSubnetBCidr
+    - WebSubnetACidr
+    - WebSubnetBCidr
+    - DBName
+    - DBUser
+    - DBPassword
+    - MultiAZ
+    - DBAllocatedStorage
+    - DBInstanceClass
+    - InstanceType

 # Prerequisites